barryrgreer-hue/aurora-constitution/README.md

 Make the call

-If risk is below your line and benefit is above your line → say YES.
+If risk is below your line and benefit is above your line → YES.

-In all other cases → say NO.
+In all other cases → NO.

 If people are affected, get a human review before moving forward.